gipi/blog/_posts/2019-11-27-manage-images-wo-database-field.md

-All this is possible by the use of descriptors and metaclasses: we have just seen the descriptors, and metaclasses are out of scope for this post but let me say that an object, roughly speaking, is an instance of a metaclass in the same way an instance of a class is obtained from a class: in particular ``__new__()`` is the analogous of ``__init__()`` for a metaclass.
+All this is possible by the use of descriptors and metaclasses: we have just seen the descriptors, and metaclasses are out of scope for this post but let me say that a class, roughly speaking, is an instance of a metaclass in the same way an instance of a class is obtained from a class: in particular ``__new__()`` is the analogous of ``__init__()`` for a metaclass.